NY Fed's Dudley says regulators should increase focus on bank executives

 Some banks have already altered compensation plans to discourage risk-taking by minimizing the use of cash and deferred stock, with a greater emphasis on deferred long-term debt.
 Dudley said regulators could help more banks adopt that approach.

 “Some banks have experimented with such compensation schemes, and I would encourage more to do so.
-But, this type of reform may also need a push from the regulatory side,” he said at an event hosted by the U.S. Chamber of Commerce in Washington.
+But, this type of reform may also need a push from the regulatory side,” he said at an event in Washington.

 “Another possible reform could involve putting a greater onus on senior management for the costs incurred from regulatory fines or other legal liabilities, rather than on shareholders alone,” he added.